Missing Freeholders – the problem

 3. Or alternatively, producing statements to the effect that a visit to the last known address of the freeholder has not resulted in the leaseholder obtaining a forwarding address.

-- Once this evidence has been produced to the County Court, the judge will either rule on the basis of that evidence, being satisfied that all reasonable efforts have been made to trace the absentee freeholder or set a date for a Vesting Order hearing.
+Once sufficient evidence has been produced to the County Court, the judge will either rule on the basis of that evidence, being satisfied that all reasonable efforts have been made to trace the absentee freeholder – or if the Judge is not yet satisfied with the evidence, the Court will set a date for a Vesting Order hearing.

-- The judgement issued after the case has been proved enables the leaseholder to extend their lease or acquire the freehold – despite the fact that the missing freeholder is unaware of the action – and sets out that funds be ‘vested’, or deposited, by the leaseholder for future compensation of the absent freeholder in the Court.
+The order will set out that funds be ‘vested’, or deposited, by the leaseholder for future compensation of the absent freeholder in the Court.

 The role of the First Tier Property Tribunal

-The Leasehold Valuation Tribunal can often perform its absentee freeholder work without the need of a full hearing by directing the leaseholder(s) to produce the necessary documentation within a defined timescale.
+The First Tier Property Tribunal can often perform its absentee freeholder work without the need of a full hearing by directing the leaseholder(s) to produce the necessary documentation within a defined timescale.
 The documentation will comprise:

 • Copy leases